-As a member of the International Group (IG) of P&I Clubs, Standard Club also supports the IG's sustainability strategy and has actively contributed to the IG's own sustainability report which is due to be published in the summer of 2022.
+Standard Club's first sustainability report was published in the autumn of 2022, outlining the findings from this initial assessment and the Club's coordinated and strategic approach to managing sustainability issues in the future.
+As a member of the International Group (IG) of P&I Clubs, Standard Club also supports the IG's sustainability strategy and has actively contributed to the IG's own sustainability report which was published in the summer of 2022.

-In terms of Standard UK's day-to-day operations, the managers have taken steps to reduce carbon footprint and minimise energy consumption through an energy management policy and by promoting and building awareness of environmental responsibility amongst employees.
+In terms of the Club's day-to-day operations, the managers have taken steps to reduce carbon footprint and minimise energy consumption through an energy management policy and by promoting and building awareness of environmental responsibility amongst employees.
 They communicate and engage with staff at all levels to identify, assess and reduce operational impact on the environment.

-The shift to agile working, with staff working a number of days per week from home, has cut employee commuting emissions and business travel emissions compared with pre-Covid levels.
-With the restrictions around travel being eased, the managers are looking at ways to preserve these carbon savings through the continued use of conferencing technologies.
+The shift to agile working, with staff working a number of days per week from home, has cut employee commuting emissions compared with pre-Covid levels.
+With the restrictions around travel having eased, the managers are looking at ways to preserve these carbon savings through the continued use of conferencing technologies.
 Furthermore, we are actively encouraging staff to consider the environmental impacts of travel when determining whether a business trip is necessary.

-The Minster Building, which accommodates the managers' London operations, is powered by renewable energy.
 Furthermore, it is a paperless office with electronic document management systems, to reduce that office's environmental impact.
 A similar approach is adopted in the managers' overseas offices and there is a target of purchasing electricity globally from renewable energy sources.
 Where practicable, the managers source other supplies from local businesses to minimise distribution and transport-related emissions.
 Suppliers are required, as far as reasonable, to have an appropriate environmental policy.

-Standard UK is exempt from providing the energy consumption disclosure obligations as set out in the Streamlined Energy and Carbon Reporting (SECR) requirements due to Standard UK's annual emissions being less that 40,000kw.
+Standard UK is exempt from providing the energy consumption disclosure obligations as set out in the Streamlined Energy and Carbon Reporting (SECR) requirements due to Standard UK's annual emissions being less than 40,000kw.
 This is in compliance with the Companies (Directors' Report) and Limited Liability Partnerships (Energy and Carbon Reporting) Regulations 2018.